michael-collins/creative-research-book/projects/ritual/develop_media.md

 1. Upload a `.doc` or `.txt` file that lists the media you have designed.
 2. Upload media or photo documentation you have designed to support the experience.
     - Do not upload source files like PSD or others.
 Export versions for upload including: `.jpg`, `.pdf`, `.png`, .`mp4`, etc.
+3. Write links to related artist, designers, projects, or design groups that are a good reference point for your work.